 Slug already built for this tree id, skipping.

-sync is only available if your branch has no unmerged commits, and can be fast-forwarded.
-On
+Sync is only available if your branch has no unmerged commits, and can be fast-forwarded.

 Creating a snapshot for an environment means saving a copy of the database so that it can be restored (in other words, create a backup).
-You will see the snapshot in the activity feed of you environment in the Platform.sh Web Interface where you can trigger the restore by
+You will see the snapshot in the activity feed of you environment in the Platform.sh management console where you can trigger the restore by

 clicking on the